- Possess knowledge and understanding of substantive and procedural law;

 In addition, students must meet the following requirements after the first year:

-- Professional Responsibility Requirement: Students can satisfy this requirement by taking a 3-credit course in Professional Responsibility; a qualifying seminar; or a specified clinical or externship program.
-For 2013/2014, the qualifying seminars are Effective & Ethical Depositions, Lawyering in the 21st Century, and Prosecutorial Ethics.
+- Professional Responsibility Requirement: Students can satisfy this requirement by taking a 3-credit course in professional responsibility; a qualifying seminar; or a specified clinical or externship program.

 - Upper-Class Writing Requirement: During the second or third year, students must complete an intensive research & writing project under faculty supervision.

-- Professional Skills Requirement: Students must take at least one course that offers substantial instruction in professional skills.
+- Experiential Course Requirement: Students must take at least 6 credits in experiential education through courses that offer substantial instruction in professional skills.

-A maximum of 16 non-graded credits may be applied to the JD.
+Seventeen (17) non-graded credits may be applied to the JD, unless the Academic Standards Committee grants a petition to increase the number to the maximum of 21.
 (Non-graded credits include: journal credits; study abroad credits; non-law graduate course credits applied for JD credit; credits for courses taken at other law schools; fieldwork components of externships and the semester-in-practice program.)
 Students must maintain a GPA of 2.0 in second-year courses and seminars and a cumulative GPA of 2.3 at the end of the second year.
 Students must earn a final average of at least 2.3 to graduate, and they may not fail more than 5 credits after the first year.

-BU Law offers students the opportunity to graduate with a certificate that demonstrates their concentrated study in one of five fields:
+BU Law offers students the opportunity to graduate with a certificate that demonstrates their concentrated study in one of seven fields:

 - International Law